jml/code.mumak.net/content/2016-10-16-haskell-servant-template.md

 layout: post
 tags: haskell prometheus servant docker
 date: 2016-10-16
-title: Production-ready Haskell web service in 5 minutes
+title: servant-template: production-ready Haskell web services in 5 minutes
 author: jml
-published: false
 ---

-If you want to get started writing web APIs in Haskell, then you should use my new cookiecutter template at https://github.com/jml/servant-template.
+If you want to write a web API in Haskell, then you should start by using my new cookiecutter template at https://github.com/jml/servant-template.
+It'll get you a production-ready web service in 5 minutes or less.

+For some values of "production".
+And "ready".

 Whenever you start any new web service and you actually care about getting it working and available to users, you need to get a few things sorted out: